zahidlabs/hello-theme-menu/README.md

 - I have used button tag with function on click.
 It is the right approach if you ask any accessability advocate.
 - Tab will skip menu items if menu is not open.
 - If menu is opened, next tab will start with menu items.
+- there is button to close menu in full screen style. (unable to close menu on focus change.
+Any suggestion?)
 - _accessability button is added to only full screen and full width menu. will update responsive menu soon._

 ### Resources